Japanese macaque by Mogens Trolle

 Øster Voldgade 5–7, Copenhagen

 A primate storyThe jungle arrives at the Natural History Museum of Denmark as primates swing from the branches, hang by their tails and screech from the canopy.
-From huge gorillas to tiny mouse lemurs – step into the wondrous world of primates and meet your relatives in the biggest exhibition about apes and monkeys ever.
+From huge gorillas to tiny mouse lemurs – step into the wondrous world of primates and meet your relatives in the biggest exhibition ever about apes and monkeys.

 More than 60 spectacular taxidermy specimens of monkeys, apes, lemurs, lorises and bush-babies are revealed in the moste extensive exhibition on primates ever.
 This family friendly exhibition is the first to show primates behaving as if they were in the wild.
 Dynamic poses capture the wide variety of behaviours of some of the world’s most endangered primates.